Media-Bias-Group/MBIB/README.md

 which processes all the datasets, if the particular raw data are available and subsequently merges the datasets into 8 Tasks.
 For more information about the Tasks please see our paper.
 The output of the script can be found in `/datasets/mbib-full`

-The example instances of each MBIB task can be found in the following:

 | Task | Data Points|
 |------|-----------|